-Observed denatured proteins by cryoET
+Observed denatured proteins by cryoET: Several samples show clear protein fragments at airwater interfaces (samples #4-6, 10-14, 26, 30, 34-38, and 46; Figure 5A-E), though it is not clear whether these are from denaturation at the air-water interface, unclean preparation conditions, or protein degradation in solution.
+In several cases, partial particles can be seen at the air-water interface (samples #13, 34-49, 42; Figure 5A,B,F).
+The neural receptor, hemagglutinin, HIV-1 trimer complex 1, apoferritin, and GDH samples in particular (samples #13, #35, #4, #5, and #30, respectively) show protein fragments and domains on the air-water interfaces (Figure 5A-E and corresponding Videos).
+For the neural receptors, densities on the air-water interface show a clear relationship to the 13 kDa Ig-like domains that constitute the proteins.
+Neural receptor (sample #13) particle fragments are also seen adsorbed to the airwater interface (Figure 5A).
+Sample #13 consists of two distinct air-water interfaces, as can be seen in Figure 5A, where the bottom interface is covered with particles and protein fragments while the top interface is covered with protein fragments and a small number of partial particles (see also the Video for sample #13).
+Several apoferritin samples (samples #34-38) also show a combination of partial particles and protein fragments at the air-water interfaces (Figure 5B and Videos corresponding to samples #34-38).
+One hemagglutinin sample contained holes where the ice became too thin for whole particles to reside and is instead occupied exclusively by protein fragments (Figure 5C and Video of sample #4).
+An HIV-1 trimer sample also shows clear protein fragments on each air-water interface, although these are likely receptors intentionally introduced to solution before plunge-freezing (Figure 5D and Video of sample #5).
+GDH similarly shows sequestered protein fragments in open areas near particles at the air-water interface (Figure 5E and Video of sample #30).
+T20S proteasome interestingly shows only partial particles at the air-water interface in the less-preferred, top-down orientation (Figure 5F and Video of sample #42).

-Several samples show clear protein fragments at air-water interfaces (samples #4-6, 10-14, 26, 30, 34-38, and 46; Figure 6A-E, blue arrows).
-The neural receptor, hemagglutinin, HIV-1 trimer complex 1, apoferritin, and GDH samples in particular (samples #13, #35, #4, #5, and #30, respectively) show protein fragments and domains on the air-water interfaces (Figure 6A-E and corresponding Videos, blue arrows).
-For the neural receptors (sample #13), densities on the air-water interface show a clear relationship in size to the 13 kDa Ig-like domains that constitute the proteins.
-Several apoferritin samples (samples #34-38) also show apparent protein fragments at the air-water interfaces (Figure 6B and Videos 2-7 corresponding to samples #34-38).
-One hemagglutinin sample contained holes where the ice became too thin for whole particles to reside and is instead occupied exclusively by protein fragments (Figure 6C and Video 7 corresponding to sample #4).
-An HIV-1 trimer sample also shows clear protein fragments on each air-water interface, although these are likely receptors intentionally introduced to solution before plunge-freezing (Figure 6D and Video 8 corresponding to sample #5).
-GDH similarly shows sequestered protein fragments in open areas near particles at the air-water interface (Figure 6E and Video 9 corresponding to sample #30).
+In the case of the neural receptors, the particle is composed of flexible domain repeats, which might be more susceptible to fragmentation.
+Also of note is that all of the domains of the neural receptor and some of the domains of apoferritin, hemagglutinin, HIV-1 trimer complex 1, and GDH are composed of series of $\beta$ -sheets, which have the potential to not denature at the airwater interface.
+This observation might correlate with the cross-disciplinary literature presented in the introduction showing that $\beta$ -sheets may potentially survive air-water interface interaction

-Several samples show clear partial particles at air-water interfaces (samples 10-14, 34-39, and 46; Figure 6A, B, F, green arrows).
-Neural receptor (sample #13) particle fragments can be seen adsorbed to the air-water interface (Figure 6A, green arrow).
-Sample #13 consists of two distinct air-water interfaces, as can be seen in Figure 6A, where the bottom interface is covered with particles and protein fragments while the top interface is covered with protein fragments and a small number of partial particles (see also Video 11 corresponding to sample #13).
-The partial T20S proteasome particles shown in Figure 6F and the Video 10 (sample #42) might be an example of protein denaturation at the air-water interface.
-In this sample, the observed partial particles are oriented as rare top-views rather than abundant side-views of the particle and exist adjacent to areas of the air-water interface that do not harbor adsorbed particles.
-Also of note is that all of the domains of the neural receptor and some of the domains of apoferritin, hemagglutinin, HIV-1 trimer complex 1, and GDH are composed of series of β -sheets, which have the potential to not denature at the air-water interface.
-This observation might correlate with the cross-disciplinary literature presented in the introduction showing that β -sheets may potentially survive air-water interface interaction (Martin et al., 2005; Renault et al., 2002; Yano et al., 2009).
-It is unclear, however, whether these unclean air-water interfaces are due to unclean preparation conditions (Glaeser et al., 2016), protein degradation in solution, unfolding at the air-water interfaces, or a combination of these factors.
+(A. H. Martin et al., 2005; Renault et al., 2002; Yano et al., 2009).
+It is unclear, however, whether these unclean air-water interfaces are due to unclean preparation conditions (Glaeser et al., 2016), protein degradation in solution, or unfolding at the air-water interfaces, or a combination of these factors.
+The partial T20S proteasome particles shown in Figure 5F and the Video for sample #42 might be an example of protein denaturation at the air-water interface - the observed partial particles are oriented as rare top-views rather than abundant side-views of the particle and exist adjacent to areas of the air-water interface that do not harbor adsorbed particles.